petesramek/petesramek/README.md

 Self-taught .NET engineer with 20+ years of experience building new systems, improving existing ones, and keeping them stable over time.

-I focus on practical solutions that work in real-world conditions — from system design and performance optimization to debugging and long-term maintainability.
+I focus on practical solutions that work in real-world conditions, from system design and performance optimization to debugging and long-term maintainability.

 ## What I work on